Surrendering Your Cat

 HART will accept the surrender of any cat into the shelter that we are physically and medically able to assist.
 If HART is not able to take a cat into the shelter, our volunteers will make suggestions to surrendering owners to try and help them find a way to either maintain their cat(s) in their home or find a suitable, long-term placement for their cat(s).
 HART does not turn away cats due to their owner's age, ethnicity, or financial circumstances.
 HART’s environment is open (no cages) and groups of cats live together in each room.
 Cats who cannot live with other cats will likely fare poorly in this environment and owners are encouraged to seek alternate placement for these cats.

-If you find that you need to surrender your cat or cats, please contact our Intake Coordinator by calling (207) 829-4116 or emailing.
+If you find that you need to surrender your cat or cats, please contact our Intake Coordinator by calling (207) 829-4116 or emailing us at firstname.lastname@example.org.
 Please allow up to 5 business days for us to respond.
 An appointment is required to surrender your cat.
 To help expedite this process, please first complete our Surrender Survey.
 We use this information to determine if we are able to accept your cat into our shelter.
 If we are able to take your kitty at our shelter, we will provide you with our surrender form and provide further information.
 If your kitty is accepted, please contact your vet before your surrender appointment to give HART permission to receive all records and to be able to discuss your cat's health with your vet.
 Please review the Surrender Fees section below.

 If you find a stray cat in a community not covered by another local shelter, you may contact HART’s Intake Coordinator to see if HART is able to accept the cat - appointments are required to surrender a cat to HART.
 We do require a surrender fee for stray cats.
 Please complete any information you can on our Surrender Survey to help us determine if the stray cat can come to our shelter.